 Findings and Conclusions

 After synthesizing the findings, the research team developed a glossary that can be used in communicating about water projects, including reuse and desalination.
 In addition, they have developed some recommendations for the water community to improve communication and public acceptance.
-Appendices of background research information is included on a CD-ROM.
-The glossary developed by the research team is available as an interactive tool at www.athirstyplanet.com.
+Appendices of background research information is included.